UniversalDataTool/awesome-udt/README.md

 ## Datasets

-* [udt-dataset-cats-and-dogs](https://github.com/UniversalDataTool/udt-dataset-cats-and-dogs) - Dataset of cat and dog images from COCO
+* [udt-dataset-cats-and-dogs](https://github.com/UniversalDataTool/udt-dataset-cats-and-dogs) - Dataset of cat and dog images with labels from COCO